PusherJS is a JavaScript library that allows us to easily implement real-time communication in our web applications using WebSockets.

 Complete Example

-Let’s look at a more complete example of how to implement real-time notifications using PusherJS.
-We will assume we are building a chat application.
+Let’s see a more complete example of how to implement real-time notifications using PusherJS.
+We’ll assume we are building a chat application.

 Frontend (HTML + JavaScript)